-"And they lifted up their voices and wept again; and Orpah kissed her mother-in-law, but Ruth clung to her."
+- 1:14 And they lifted up their voice, and wept again: and Orpah kissed her mother in law; but Ruth clave unto her.
+The emotions shown were the evidence of the real relationship of love between Naomi and her daughters-in-law.
 A choice had to be made.
-There comes a place in our following after God where it comes down to doing.
-Ruth and Orpah both felt the same feelings but Ruth did differently than Orpah.
+There comes a time and place in our following after God where it comes down to doing. - 1:16 And Ruth sald, Entreat me not to leave thee, or to return from following after thee: for whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God: Ruth and Orpah both felt the same feelings, but Ruth did differently than Orpah.
 Orpah decides that she should return home, but Ruth sticks with Naomi.
-She makes a pledge of devotion that is beautiful: Ruth 1:16 "...where you go, I will go, and where you lodge, I will lodge.
+She makes a pledge of devotion that is so beautiful: Ruth 1:16 says "...where you go, I will go, and where you lodge, I will lodge.
 Your people shall be my people, and your God, my God."
-The best-known words of Ruth are most often heard at weddings.
+1. Her surrender was so complete that she submitted herself to walk in the footsteps of another.
+And